Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

 - Cat lavatories are a loss-maker as they do not generate gross profit but account for personnel costs and other operating costs.
 Consequently, cat lavatories reduce profit.
 Since costs for employees and other operating expenses can be eliminated, production should be discontinued.

 - Evaluation: Benefits result from an increase in profit.
-Possible disadvantages on the other hand are for example a damage of reputation when ending production and reducing staff.
+Possible disadvantages, on the other hand, are for example damage of reputation when ending production and reducing staff.

 - Consolidation of suppliers to a maximum of five suppliers